-I divided this post to several sections, and in each one i’m referring to a certain issue regarding “Hallelujah”.
+I divided this post into several sections, and in each one, I’m referring to a certain issue regarding “Hallelujah”.

-This word is combined from two biblical Hebrew words:
+This word consists of two biblical Hebrew words:

 So those two words form the word “Hallelujah”, which means – ‘All of you praise the lord!’.

 In Latin, it is pronounced “Alleluia“.